ahahn94/ComicDB/README.md

 #### ComicDB can not open any comic books.
 To read your comics, you will need a comic reader on your local device.

-#### ComicDB does not provide any encryption or password protection, so only use it on your own private network.
+#### There are docker-compose files to enable authentication for the apache2 server.
+Use these at your own risk if you want to use ComicDB outside of your private network and do not forget to use a strong password.

 # Getting started
 - Install `docker` and `docker-compose`
 - Copy or link your comic directories to src/comics
 - run `fix_permissions.sh`
-- modify `COMICDB_PATH` and `COMPOSE_FILE` inside `ComicDB.sh` to match your installation directory and architecture
+- modify `COMICDB_PATH` inside `ComicDB.sh` to match your installation directory
+- modify `COMPOSE_FILE` inside `ComicDB.sh` to
+    - amd64.yaml (AMD64 and no authentication)
+    - amd64_auth.yaml (AMD64 and authentication)
+    - armhf.yaml (ARM and no authentication)
+    - armhy_auth.yaml (ARM and authentification)
+- change `AUTH_PASSWORD` inside your `.yaml` file to a strong password if you are using authentication
+    - (optional) change `AUTH_USERNAME` too
 - get an API key for the Comicvine API from [https://comicvine.gamespot.com/api/](https://comicvine.gamespot.com/api/) and put it into `api-key.ini`

 ## Server Control
 - start the server by running `ComicDB.sh` or `ComicDB.sh start`
 - to stop the server just run `ComicDB.sh stop`
 - to stop the server and delete the docker containers, run `ComicDB.sh delete`.
+This will delete your database!
+- to rebuild the images and start the server, run `ComicDB.sh build`.
 This will delete your database!

 ## Server Autostart
 If you want to automatically start ComicDB when starting your computer, you can e.g. create a cron job that runs ComicDB.sh.